 - Karaiskaki Street, between the intersections with Ipsiladon and Koraka Streets.
 23 parking spots.

-Most of the places discussed above feature a parking meter, and most of them look and work more or less like this:
+Most of the places discussed above feature a parking meter, and most of them used to look and work more or less like this:

 Private Chania Parking